marcoalopez/GrainSizeTools/README.md

   - Measures of dispersion and population shape
   - Normality and lognormality tests

 - Estimation of differential stress using palaeopiezometers.
-Includes several piezometric relations for quartz, olivine, calcite and feldspar (more to come!)
+It includes piezometric relations for quartz, olivine, calcite and feldspar (more to come!)

 - Ready-to-publish plots in bitmap or vector format (see screenshots below), including: